 What Is a Risk Matrix

-A risk matrix are probably the inter-industry safety standard for the tool used in risk evaluation.
+The risk matrix is perhaps the most recognized safety tool used in risk evaluation.
 In aviation SMS programs they are ubiquitous.
 They use “probability” and “severity” to quantify the scope of a real or hypothetical safety scenario.
 The quantification is generally broken into 3 categories:

 Some organizations use more colors, such as light green and/or orange.
 Extra colors only provide further “aesthetic” rather than quantification.
 Risk matrix are ultimately used risk management tools used to rank risks with the risk grid.